 - Driver Fatigue

-Harsh Driving Compliance – using the integrated accelerometer, The Scout DV-25 improves driving behavior by uploading video evidence to Command Vision when the driver engages in these events:
+Harsh Driving Compliance – most systems, even those without AI capability, provide harsh driving detection, using an integrated accelerometer.
+Pre-defined events can improve driving behavior by alerting the driver and/or uploading video evidence to a cloud dashboard when the driver engages in these events:

 - Rapid Acceleration